What Every Texas Worker Needs to Know About Overtime Pay Laws

 - (Weekly Salary) + (Regular Rate x Unpaid Straight Time) + ((Regular Rate x 1.5) x Overtime Hours)

-Although employers are responsible for calculating overtime payments and compensating their employees accordingly, with the correct information, employees can do their own calculations.
+Although employers are responsible for calculating overtime payments and compensating their employees accordingly, employees can do their own calculations with the correct information.

 What Should I Do if My Employer Is Denying Me Overtime Pay in Texas?